Warning…once you have gone here, you may never be able to turn back!!!

 - Your delicious bakes can be eaten almost straight away – just allow to cool a bit!
 Whether you eat them plain or with the traditional cheddar cheese or delicious stewed saltfish and cucumber garnish, you will fall in love with this delicious local treat.

 *When yeast is used instead of baking powder the result is float which is lighter and fluffier than bake.
-When yeast is used, cover the dough with a damp cloth and leave for 30 minutes to rise.
+When yeast is used, add the yeast to a little of the warm water and sugar, let sit for 5 minutes then add to the flour mixture.
+Cover the dough with a damp cloth and leave for 30 minutes to rise.
 The Float dough is ready to be separated, shaped and fried once the dough rises to about twice the size of the original dough.

 Sugar: Traditionally white sugar would be used, but substitute brown if you prefer.